 Always and at the same time, water carries with it an all-encompassing beauty and a complete liberty.
 In those moments when you can truly experience water, in all its depth, you learn that there is much more beyond your understanding and the only thing that you can do is sit in amazement and hope to inherit some of its properties.
 Water is an entity all its own but it is not the same without the life and nature it helps prolong.
 Something as simple as a rose requires a process before it comes anywhere close to blooming freely in nature.

 In all this, water is not amazing if it did not exist among other life.
 It is easy to take water for granted or to be angry at it for the chaos within and the terror it creates.
 Still, we must respect it as it is acting only as it knows.
 We have learned to navigate around water because we cannot go through it.

 Water embodies more than we give it credit for, at least consistently.
-To capture a completely accurate representation in a small jar is impossible but that’s the part of life that is exciting.
+To capture a completely accurate representation of the ocean scent in a small jar is impossible but that’s the part that is exciting.
 We work to make memories.
 We act to keep the things we love the most.
 We do not do this to explain the things we love.
 Rather, we do this to commemorate those things and to have them as a constant reminder of the reasons for which we live.